Set up coverage filters

 Open the Unit Tests Coverage window.

-Select a node and in the context menu choose:
+Select a node and in the context menu select:

 Exclude from Coverage Results to exclude the node from the current results.